-The Spatial Analysis service contains a number of tasks that you can access and use in your applications.
-These tasks are arranged below into categories; the categories match those that appear in Perform Analysis sidebar in the ArcGIS.com map viewer application.
+The Spatial analysis service contains a number of tasks that you can access and use in your applications.
+These tasks are arranged below into categories; the categories match those that appear in Perform Analysis sidebar in your portal's Map Viewer Classic.
 The categories are simply logical groupings and do not affect how you access or use the tasks in any way.

 Tasks that summarize data

-The Aggregate Points task works with a layer of point features and a layer of polygon features.
-It first figures out which points fall within each polygon's area.
-After determining this point-in-polygon spatial relationship, statistics about all points in the polygon are calculated and assigned to the area.
-The most basic statistic is the count of the number of points within the polygon, but you can get other statistics as well.
+The Aggregate Points task works with a layer of point features and a layer of polygon features or bins.
+It first identifies which points fall within each polygon's area.
+After identifying this point-in-polygon spatial relationship, statistics for all points in the polygon are calculated and assigned to the area.
+The most basic statistic is the number of points within the polygon (count), but you can get other statistics as well.

 Tasks that find locations